trenusch/nalgene/README.md

 ## Usage

 ```
-$ mosquitto
-$ python Receiver.py
 $ python gui.py
 ```
-Start mosquitto and the listener.
-Afterwards, start the gui which will send a message to the listener with the desired input (could also come from another module!).
+Start the gui which will send a message to the listener with the desired input.
 Add the desired input in the first input box in the form of a dictionary, e.g.:

 * {"proposition": "subject", "subject": "hund", "action": "nehmen", "activation": 1.40}